 Monday-Friday 8:00 a.m.-5:00 p.m.

 NOTE: Richland College is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award associate degrees.
-The Criminal Justice program at Richland College is seeking approval from SACSCOC to award the Associate in Arts Degree with a Field of Study in Criminal Justice.
+The Criminal Justice program at Richland College is seeking approval from SACSCOC to award the Associate of Arts Degree with a Field of Study in Criminal Justice.
 In the meantime, students can continue to enroll in criminal justice courses that transfer to area universities.